TheRensselaerIDEA/ClinicalTrialEquity/README.md

 The tool can
 1. Measure representativeness of any subgroup of interest in randomized clinical trials
-2. Visualize misrepresentation/inequity for subgroups
+2. Visualize representation for subgroups
-3. Compare inequities within/among studies
+3. Compare representation within/among studies

 The R codes are available in the folder **Visualization Codes**.